ohbriansung/Distributed_Event_Purchase_System/README.md

 ## Introduction

-This is a event create/purchase RESTful API Service, implemented a replicated, fault tolerant version of the service with strong consistency model.
-Focus on the replication of the event service.
+This is an event create/purchase RESTful API Service.
 Client can create user, create event, purchase tickets, and transfer tickets.
+Focus on the replication features of the event service which is a replicated, fault tolerant service.

 ## Overview